chaochao/interview-g/README.md

+**Include brief notes or comments if you made tradeoffs or assumptions ** I write the server in node.js and Express

 **how you would productionize your submission:**
 1. **Geo Search**: Replace the in-memory geo search with database geo-indexing for scalability and efficient queries.
 2. **Word Search**: Use fuzzy matching to handle typos, variations, and improve search relevance.